To learn who your grant manager is for each grant , go to eGrants and select the “My. tab for contact information.

 Most common types of fraud.
 Most cases of fraud fall into one of these categories:

 Mandatory disclosures.
-Grantees and applicants must immediately disclose, in writing, to the PSO all violations of federal or state criminal law involving fraud, bribery, or gratuity violations potentially affecting the grant award.
+Grantees and applicants must immediately disclose all violations of federal or state criminal law involving fraud, bribery, or gratuity violations potentially affecting the grant award in writing to the PSO.
 Failure to make required disclosures can result in grant sanctions including termination of the award.

 Reduce the risk.
 There are several things that you can do to reduce the risk of fraudulent use of your grant funds: